cboddy/song-and-spell/README.md

 A key-logger that triggers playing an audio track when a sequence of keys are pressed and  a web-app to configure the words and songs.

-Requires VLC to be installed on the host.
+Requires VLC to be installed on the host and an X server to be running.

 ### todo